How to Detect a Narcissist: 10 Red Flags You Should Never Ignore

 3. How Narcissists Operate in Different Settings

 Narcissistic behavior varies depending on the context.
-Here’s how they function in different environments:
+To better understand how to detect a narcissist, here’s how they typically function in different environments:

 In Romantic Relationships